 However, an international school in Germany with the same results could use this information to quickly and easily change their website’s content to better resonate with a wider international audience.

-Analytics allows you to make these changes based off of real data.
+Analytics allows you to make these changes based on real data.
 It’s an incredibly useful way to accurately track website performance to make changes as needed.

 Advanced Search empowers your website visitors to quickly and easily find the exact content they’re looking for with powerful behind-the-scenes tools.
 Direct users along the search path you want with relevant suggestions, synonyms, advanced syntax and nearly a dozen other tools for a better, more engaging search experience.